opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 between them and it should amount to $500 each per month. [note: 27]

 43     It is trite that maintenance is ordered in order to meet the reasonable needs of the child and if the child’s lifestyle is overly extravagant, the husband should not be made to bear the costs of it.
-The husband submitted that it was the case in the present circumstances, relying on on _Wong Ser Wan v Ng Cheong Ling_ [2006] 1 SLR(R) 416 at [101] in support:
+The husband submitted that it was the case in the present circumstances, relying on on _Wong Ser Wan v Ng Cheong Ling_ <span class="citation">[2006] 1 SLR(R) 416</span> at [101] in support:

  101 I have concluded therefore that Ezine has satisfied the requirements of s 69(5)(c) of the Act and that the provision of maintenance is necessary because he was during the relevant period receiving instruction from an educational establishment.
 I would not award him maintenance despite that, if I was satisfied that the husband was totally unable to pay such maintenance.
 As I have found earlier, however, the husband does have assets and I think it is right to make him support Ezine's education to a reasonable extent.
 Also, since Ezine has been out of the Singapore school system since he was sent to boarding school at the age of ten, I do not think the husband can reasonably cavil at Ezine's choosing to study in the US.
 On the other hand, I consider that Ezine's claim for maintenance was pitched at an extremely high level.
 He has lived the life of an extremely wealthy young man and his mother does not seem to have put him on any budget but has simply given him whatever funds he has asked for.
 As a result, he has been able to indulge in a great many expensive pursuits and it would not be correct to ask the husband to foot the bill for all of these.
 I would also restrict the period for which maintenance is awarded to a period of 45 months being the period during which he could have obtained his degree from Lynn University had he studied there continuously from the time he first enrolled.
 This 45-month period is calculated from enrolment in September in the year of entry to graduation in May in the fourth year of studies. [emphasis added]